mfikes/morse-key-ble-bridge/README.md

 To use, install the firmware on a Nordic nRF development board (e.g., nRF5340-DK).
 Pressing button one on the dev board sends a space character to a paired Bluetooth device.
 Simply connect a Morse key (straight or keyer) to button one by soldering diagonal contacts, making it function as a low-resistance switch when keyed.

-To pair with a mobile device, choose it in the Bluetooth settings and press button one (or activate the connected Morse key) when prompted.
+To pair with a mobile device, choose _Morse Key BLE Bridge_ in the Bluetooth settings and press button one (or activate the connected Morse key) when prompted to pair.

 [![Morse Key BLE Bridge Demo](http://img.youtube.com/vi/O0wdYhWQfyg/0.jpg)](http://www.youtube.com/watch?v=O0wdYhWQfyg "Morse Key BLE Bridge Demo")